-For the past four years, the Bank has launched a Scholarship Programme to allow bright students with limited financial means to follow undergraduate courses at the University of Mauritius.
-In 2015, the total number of students benefiting from the Standard Bank scholarship amounted to thirty, with the Bank financing their university fees as well as providing a monthly stipend to each beneficiary.
-For the 2016 scholarship program, we will also consider undergraduate courses at the University of Technology (Mauritius).
+For the past six years, the Bank has launched a Scholarship Programme to allow bright students with limited financial means to follow undergraduate courses at the University of Mauritius.
+In 2017, the total number of students benefiting from the Standard Bank scholarship amounted to 37, with the Bank financing their university fees as well as providing a monthly stipend to each beneficiary.

-Send us the following documents either by email or to our registered office in Ebene addressed to the Chairman of the CSR Committee.
+Send us the following documents either by email on firstname.lastname@example.org or to our registered office in Ebene addressed to the Chairman of the CSR Committee.

 - Motivation letter with full contact details.

 - Confirmation from UOM on full time enrolment for 2018-2019.

 - Proof of family income not exceeding MUR15,000 monthly.

 The selected candidates will then be called upon for an interview and benefit from a yearly registration fee not exceeding MUR 30,000 and a monthly stipend of MUR 5,000.

 The Bank marked Nelson Mandela International Day, celebrated on 18 July every year, by encouraging all employees to give their time to the community.
 The objective of Mandela Day is to inspire individuals to take action to help change the world for the better, and in doing so build a global movement for good.
 Ultimately it seeks to empower communities everywhere.
 The Bank gave the opportunity to its employees to give back time to the community by allowing them to help a non-governmental organisations (NGOs) that they have at heart.